 Introduction to Python OS Module

-Python OS module is a collection of functions that allows a developer to interact with the Operating System using Python Language.
-This module works with every Operating System and has a list of functions and operations that can be executed.
+Python OS module is a collection of functions allowing developers to interact with the Operating System using Python Language.
+This module works with every Operating System and lists functions and operations that can be executed.
 Basically, the OS Module within Python Programming Language allows us to execute a number of commands towards our installed operating system.
 It is also absolutely possible to write a program that will execute a list of various OS commands when invoked.

 How does Python OS Module work?

-- Python’s OS Module have preloaded functions that we can call or invoke easily, and when we execute a single function, there are numerous lines of python code that are executed behind the scene, for that single function to work as intended.
+- Python’s OS Module has preloaded functions that we can call or invoke easily.
+When we execute a single function, multiple lines of Python code are executed behind the scenes to ensure that the function works as intended.

-- Basically, a module is collections of python language code, which consists of python functions, variables and classes.
+- Basically, a module is a collection of Python language code, which consists of Python functions, variables, and classes.

 List of Python OS Module Function